 Call me weird but I love old haunted graveyards, and a little paranormal magic.
 The Night is Forever Heather Graham’s newest Krewe of Hunters series delivered that and more with its mysterious murders, hot federal agent and Nashville setting.
 Three word review: a clever who-dun-it, likeable characters and a hot little romance.

 Welcome to Coffee Pot Reviews!
 These are short and sweet reviews done in the length of time it takes my coffee pot to brew!
-Today I am sharing Indexing by Mira Grant, a serial and the first book in the Kingdom series Her Mad Hatter by Maria Hall.
-Both deal with fairy tales.
-Grab a cup of DD coffee and some munchkins, pull up a chair and enjoy!
+I have two Avon books to share with you today.
+One features a group of super-elite soldiers and the other is a Regency romance that is sure to please.
+Grab a cup of coffee, tea or some mango punch, sit back and enjoy!

 I am not Russian, and I have never been to Russia, but I absolutely love books set in any era of Russia.
 And because of that, I have immensely enjoyed the Katerina Trilogy by Robin Bridges.
 The Morning Star the third and finally book in this non-stop action tale of Katerina Alexandrovna, Duchess of Oldenburg, necromancer who longs to be a doctor in a world of men.
 Bridges delivered a tale, froth with danger, and weaved in a sweet romance.
 Three word review: captivating, suspenseful, and heartwarming.

 Last year I read and enjoyed Intangible the first book in J. Meyers Intangible series and I found it to be a refreshing tale filled with Fae, prophecy, vampires and danger, so I was excited to dive into Imaginable book two of the series.
 Imaginable quickly drops us back into this exciting world as our protagonists confront danger and move towards stopping the prophecy.
 Three word review: captivating, magical and action-packed.